Children's Comprehensive Bible Question Quiz

 c.
 Seven hundred, much more than God says we should have.

-c.
-The Apostle John, because he was the leader of the apostles.
+b.
+The Apostle John, because he led the apostles.

 a.
 All the other brothers became very jealous and sent Joseph into slavery.